Codes in the Damerau Distance for DNA Storage: Codes For Correcting a Block of Deletions

 If we assume that $\bfx, \bfu \in \cC_{VT,b}(n,a, b)$ are typical sequences generated by an i.i.d uniform source, then, with high probability, $w_2$ will be close in value to $\frac{i_2-i_1}{2}$.
 In order for $\bfx$ and $\bfu$ to belong to different codes (i.e., codes with different VT syndromes) capable of correcting block deletions of length at most $b$ for an overwhelming large portion of the constituent vectors $\bfv$, based on Claim~\ref{cl:vtBurstD} and the definition of $\cC_{VT,b}(n,a, b)$, we need to ensure that the right-hand side of~(\ref{eq:difference}) is not zero, i.e., that

 Note that if $b$ is odd, then $w_1$ cannot be equal to $b/2$.

 Next, we construct a codebook that ensures that (\ref{eq:compareBO}) is satisfied for any choice of distinct (code)words.
-The idea is to construct a set of codewords $\bfx$ with the following property: Every block (substring) in $\bfx$ of length $i_2-i_1=B,$ where $B \geq b^4 \log n,$ has to have Hamming weight approximately equal to $\frac{B}{2}$.
-If every block of $B \geq b^4 \log n$ bits in $\bfx$ has weight close to $B/2$ and if $b$ is odd, then one can show (see Lemma~\ref{lem:burstVT}) that for any $i_1,i_2$ such that $i_2-i_1 \geq B$, $\bfx, \bfu$ do not both belong to the same VT code.
+The idea is to construct a set of codewords $\bfx$ with the following property: Every block (substring) in $\bfx$ of length $i_2-i_1=B,$ where $B \geq b^4 \log n,$ is required to have Hamming weight approximately equal to $\frac{B}{2}$.
+If every block of $B \geq b^4 \log n$ bits in $\bfx$ has weight close to $B/2$ and if $b$ is odd, then one can show (see Lemma~\ref{lem:burstVT}) that for any $i_1,i_2$ such that $i_2-i_1 \geq B$, $\bfx, \bfu$ do not simultaneously belong to the same VT code.

 Therefore, when a block of deletions occurs, Lemma~\ref{lem:burstVT} shows that it will be possible to determine approximately (to within $B$ bits) the location of the block of deletions by attempting to insert a block of bits into different positions and check whether they lead to a vector that satisfies a VT-type constraint.
 According to Lemma~\ref{lem:burstVT}, if the VT-type constraint is satisfied, we know the location of the block of deletions to within $B$ positions and we can determine exactly the value and location of the deleted bits using the Shifted VT codes in (\ref{eq:SVT1}).

 For notational convenience, we henceforth assume that $n$ is a power of two so that $\log n$ is a positive integer.
-Let $Bal(n,b)$ denote the following ``balanced'' set of sequences: